jsteiner/dotfiles-old/README.md

     chsh -s $(which zsh)

-Change to your home directory and clone this repo, then change to the new dotfiles directory.
+Change to your home directory and clone this repo, then change to the new dotfiles directory:

     cd && git clone https://github.com/jsteiner/dotfiles.git
     cd dotfiles

-Download submodules
+Download submodules:

     git submodule init
     git submodule update

 Install [homebrew](http://mxcl.github.com/homebrew/).

-Run `brew bundle` to install all packages in the `Brewfile`
+Run `brew update`.

+Tap thoughtbot formulae:

-    brew bundle
+    brew tap thoughtbot/formulae

+Install all packages:

+    brew install git vim zsh the_silver_searcher fasd tmux reattach-to-user-namespace rbenv ruby-build rbenv-gem-rehash rcm gh

 Install:

     env RCRC=$HOME/dotfiles/rcrc rcup

 This will create symlinks for config files in your home directory.
-The `-x` options, which exclude the `README.md` and `Brewfile` files, are needed during installation but can be skipped after the first time.
+The `-x` options, which exclude the `README.md` file, are needed during installation but can be skipped after the first time.

 Rename `/etc/zshenv` to `/etc/zprofile`.